Thinking of Moving from the PCA to the EPC?

 6. Intinction is aberrant and irregular at best and is contrary to Westminsterian confessionalism.
 I am well aware of the tensions in the PCA about intinction, including the failed attempt to out-right ban the practice.
 Yet again, the PCA and the EPC share the same doctrine, and so the debate of whether eating wine-soaked bread constitutes drinking the cup after Christ’s command (it doesn’t) and meets confessional muster (it doesn’t) is the same.
 Unlike the PCA, the EPC has not had a church-wide debate on the topic.
 Yet, like with the days of creation, that means that different EPC presbyteries may be more restrictive on intinction than in the PCA.
 There was an EPC General Assembly some years ago when intinction was practiced.
 The reaction was negative.
 Since then, the approach of the EPC on this issue has been to emphasize charity: no one who approves of intinction disapproves of the traditional means of distribution.
 Many who disapprove of intinction cannot in good conscience partake of the sacrament by intinction.
 Why erect barriers to Christian fellowship?
 It is in that spirit that intinction, though still present in some quarters, has steadily fallen out of disuse in the EPC.

-7. The EPC is not a Side B, same-sex attracted affirming denomination.
+7. The EPC is not a Side B, same-sex orientation celebrating denomination.
 This is obviously a very charged and complicated subject.
-I have written before on the issue as it relates to Westminsterian theology (in depth here and here, with brief summaries here and here).
+I have written extensively on the issue as it relates to Westminsterian theology, and a resource page can be found here.
 This is an area where the EPC has actually staked out a position: A gay identity (persistent, erotic, same-sex attraction) is a result of the fall into sin and should be mortified, not celebrated.
 Our pastoral letter on the subject says “In some cases, after receiving wisdom from godly counselors, it could be helpful for some Christians to make known publicly their ongoing, largely fruitful struggle with same-sex attraction or gender dysphoria (emphasis added).”
 To publicly identify as same-sex attracted, and being unwilling to mortify that identity (in addition to mortifying that attraction), is contrary to God’s word and our confessional standards.
-To classify any persistent temptation to sin, which is exactly what same-sex attraction is, as constitutive to someone’s being and identity, rather than something to be rejected in mortification and repentance, is contrary to God’s word and our confessional standards.
+It can be appropriate to identify as same-sex attracted, but to characterize the nature of a besetting temptation (an orientation) and struggle against sin and temptation.
+To classify any persistent temptation to sin, which is exactly what same-sex attraction is, as constitutive to someone’s being and identity, rather than something to be addressed in mortification and repentance, is contrary to God’s word and our confessional standards.

 8. Missional engagement never means supporting or advertising sinful behavior.
 Sometimes the PCA’s confessionalism is seen as overly restrictive to fruitful mission.
 For example, how should a church use its resources to engage its non-Christian neighbors?
 Does sponsoring a Boy Scout troop go too far?
 What about allowing uncouth and unrestrained non-Christians to join the church softball league?
 Using a church stage to host community plays which promote sinful displays and behavior?
 These all require wisdom.
 Yet, God’s word provides guidance, and our confessional system articulates that well.